Floating Contact Form Portlet

 Value of goods and currency to calculate the customs duties and import tax.

-Agreed delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for organizing customs clearance and associated costs.
+Agreed delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for organising customs clearance and associated costs.

 UK import procedure: Full declaration or Customs Freight Simplified Procedure (CFSP)